ajinfajrian/ajin.fajrian/content/posts/bypassing-coporate-firewall-with-sstp-vpn/index.md

 #### Summary
-It's only for educational purposes.
+Be a wise when surfing to internet with your corporate network.
 The reason why Firewall & DPI is implemented is to protect the device from data leaks and malware.

 #### Source
 - https://www.kangarif.net/2020/11/cara-install-softether.html